 Lewinsky took on new relevance

-In recent months, some have viewed the case as particularly relevant amid the #MeToo movement.
+Some have viewed the case as particularly relevant amid the #MeToo movement.
 For example, in November 2017, Pulitzer Prize winner Kathleen Parker wrote in a column for the Washington Post that Clinton — not Lewinsky — was at fault for the affair.

 “It doesn’t matter if Lewinsky, then 21, pursued the president and ‘knew’ what she was doing,” Parker wrote.
 “Obviously, given the long-term effects of this episode on her life, she didn’t.”